Discover - Protect - Educate

 African Penguin Nest Project

-The African Penguin Nest Project, a Dyer Island Conservation Trust initiative, has been providing the endangered African penguin with specially built nests to help them survive their fledgling stage since 2006.
+The African Penguin Nest Project, a Dyer Island Conservation Trust initiative, has been providing penguins with specially built nests to help them survive their fledgling stage, since 2006.

 South Africa’s endemic penguin species used to burrow into their mass deposits of guano, but sadly, these deposits have been stripped by humans and used for agricultural fertiliser.
 A new model home in consultation with scientists and penguin colony managers has been developed and continues to be rolled out in African penguin colonies.